Name: Dr. Stephen M.S. Kaifa

 â€śMy deep passion and unparalleled enthusiasm for teaching economics comes from the inspiration of the students,â€ť Kaifa says. â€śIâ€™ve tried, over the years, to help students understand that economics is not a spectator sport but instead a participatory exercise.
 Iâ€™m thrilled each day when I arrive in class to begin the shared journey of social cooperation as I teach and they learn economic concepts, issues and interpretationsâ€ť

-He has authored and co-authored several economics texts books and study guides and continuously conducts research in the field to remain competitive and up-to-date.
-He also is the recipient of several awards including the Distinguished Teaching and Achievement Award from the Business Department at CCM, the Phi Theta Kappa International Honors Society Honorary Service Award and the St. Paul River District, Liberia, Community Service Award.
-In addition, he has been named an Honorary Chief of the the region of Liberia where his maternal great grandparents lived.
+Kaifa has authored and co-authored several economics texts books and study guides and continuously conducts research in the field to remain competitive and up-to-date.
+He has received several awards including the Distinguished Teaching and Achievement Award from the Business Department at CCM, the Phi Theta Kappa International Honors Society Honorary Service Award and the St. Paul River District, Liberia, Community Service Award.
+In addition, he has been named an Honorary Chief of the region of Liberia where his maternal great-grandparents lived.

 Along with his teaching and research, community service also is important to Kaifa.
 Volunteer service is a message he likes to share with his students as means for discovering how economics affects every aspect of life.